EPROM: Application

 For large volumes of parts (thousands of pieces or more), mask-programmed ROMs are the lowest cost devices to produce.
-However, these require many weeks lead time to make, since the artwork for an IC mask layer must be altered to store data on the ROMs.
+However, these require many weeks lead time to make, since the artwork or design in an IC mask layer or photomask must be altered to store data on the ROMs.
 Initially, it was thought that the EPROM would be too expensive for mass production use and that it would be confined to development only.
 It was soon found that small-volume production was economical with EPROM parts, particularly when the advantage of rapid upgrades of firmware was considered.

 Some microcontrollers, from before the era of EEPROMs and flash memory, use an on-chip EPROM to store their program.
 Such microcontrollers include some versions of the Intel 8048, the Freescale 68HC11, and the "C" versions of the PIC microcontroller.
 Like EPROM chips, such microcontrollers came in windowed (expensive) versions that were used for debugging and program development.
 The same chip came in (somewhat cheaper) opaque OTP packages for production.
 Leaving the die of such a chip exposed to light can also change behavior in unexpected ways when moving from a windowed part used for development to a non-windowed part for production.

 EPROM generations, sizes and types

 The first generation 1702 devices were fabricated with the p-MOS technology.
 They were powered with VCC = VBB = +5 V and VDD = VGG = -9 V in Read mode, and with VDD = VGG = -47 V in Programming mode.

-The second generation 2704/2708 devices switched to n-MOS technology and to three-rail VCC = +5 V, VBB = -5 V, VDD = +12 V power supply with VPP = 12 V and a +25 V pulse in Programming mode.
+The second generation 2704 / 2708 devices switched to n-MOS technology and to three-rail VCC = +5 V, VBB = -5 V, VDD = +12 V power supply with VPP = 12 V and a +25 V pulse in Programming mode.

-The n-MOS technology evolution introduced single-rail VCC = +5 V power supply and single VPP = +25 V programming voltage without pulse in the third generation.
-The unneeded VBB and VDD pins were reused for additional address bits allowing larger capacities (2716/2732) in the same 24-pin package, and even larger capacities with larger packages.
+The third generation 2716 / 2732 devices upgraded to an evolved n-MOS technology that required only a single-rail VCC = +5 V power supply for read operations, and a single VPP = +25 V programming voltage without pulse.
+The unneeded VBB and VDD pins were reused for additional address bits allowing larger capacities (2716 / 2732) in the same 24-pin package, and even larger capacities with larger packages.

 Later the decreased cost of the CMOS technology allowed the same devices to be fabricated using it, adding the letter "C" to the device numbers (27xx(x) are n-MOS and 27Cxx(x) are CMOS).

 While parts of the same size from different manufacturers are compatible in read mode, different manufacturers added different and sometimes multiple programming modes leading to subtle differences in the programming process.
 This prompted larger capacity devices to introduce a "signature mode", allowing the manufacturer and device to be identified by the EPROM programmer.
 It was implemented by forcing +12 V on pin A9 and reading out two bytes of data.
 However, as this was not universal, programmer software also would allow manual setting of the manufacturer and device type of the chip to ensure proper programming.